On the topological and crosscap entropies in non-oriented RCFTs: Introduction

-Until now, the LREE has been studied on CFT in the cylinder which is an oriented surface.
-By gauging the CFT by parity symmetries (preserving conformal invariance) on the two-dimensional space-time one obtains a CFT on unoriented surfaces, such as the Klein bottle.
-In such case, there are physical states called crosscap states associated to the parity symmetries, such that they contain the information on the non-orientability of the space-time.
-There is one crosscap state for each parity symmetry \cite{Brunner:2002em}.
-Such theories are usually referred to as unoriented CFT.
-Such theories have a lot interest in string phenomenology (see for instance \cite{Ibanez:2012zz}) and recently in modern advances in condensed matter physics \cite{Cho:2015ega,Chan:2015nea,Hsieh:2014lba,Han:2017hdv}.
+Entanglement is a quantum feature that has become central.
+Until now, the topological and the boundary entropy, as well as the LREE, have been studied for CFT's in the cylinder which is an oriented surface.
+By gauging the CFT by parity symmetries (preserving conformal invariance) of the two-dimensional space-time one obtains a CFT on non-oriented surfaces, such as the Klein bottle.
+In this case, there are physical states called crosscap states associated with the parity symmetries that contain the information on the non-orientability of the space-time.
+There is one crosscap state for each parity symmetry.
+Such theories are usually referred to as non-oriented Conformal Field Theories and have a lot of interest in string phenomenology \cite{Ibanez:2012zz} and recently in modern advances in condensed matter physics \cite{Cho:2015ega,Chan:2015nea,Hsieh:2014lba}.

-In this article, we are interested in to study the LREE of crosscaps.
-Our motivation is given by the relation of the LREE with the topological entropy described above.
-Since the $3d$-Chern-Simons theory on a $\mathbb{Z}_2$ orbifold is related to a $(1+1)d$ CFT of an unoriented surface \cite{Horava:1990ee}, one could expect that the spacial entanglement entropy of the $3d$-theory could correspond to a LREE for some crosscap state on the $2d$ unoriented surface.
-So far, none of these entropies has been computed and such correspondence between these entropies has been not explored yet.

-The organization of the article is as follows.
-In Section \ref{sec:REV}, we give a short review of crosscap states on unoriented surfaces, where the relation between the parity symmetries and crosscap states in the simplest case is presented.
-Next, in Section \ref{sec:LREE}, the LREE for crosscap states is computed.
-Some examples are described such as the Ising model, the Tricritical Ising model and the $SU(2)_k$ WZW model.
-Finally, the conclusions are given in Section \ref{sec:final}.